SillyTavern/SillyTavern-Docs/Usage/Core Concepts/Tags.md

 You can use grip buttons on the left to reorder tags as they will appear in the tag filter in Character Management.

 !!! warning Warning
-The tags backup JSON file is not intented for sharing with others as it contains information specific to your instance only, such as internal entity names!
+The tags backup JSON file is not intended for sharing with others as it contains information specific to your instance only, such as internal entity names!
 !!!

 ## Importing tags when importing character cards